Amritsar Mail: History

-The Howrah - Amritsar Mail holds the distinction of being one of the oldest operating Mail trains within the Indian Railways network.
-It commenced service on January 1, 1884, with the primary purpose of transporting British officials, including military and civil service personnel along with their families, from Howrah in undivided Bengal to Lahore Junction & Peshawar in the undivided Punjab region.
+The Howrah–Amritsar Mail holds the distinction of being one of the oldest operating Mail trains within the Indian Railways network.
+It commenced service on 1 January 1884, with the primary purpose of transporting British officials, including military and civil service personnel along with their families, from Howrah in undivided Bengal to Lahore Junction & Peshawar in the undivided Punjab region.
 Originally known as the 05 UP / 06 DN Punjab Mail, it was operated by the East Indian Railway Company (EIR) alongside another prestigious train, the 01 UP / 02 DN East India Mail (now known as Kalka Mail / Netaji Express).
 Around the same period, in 1889, the Great Indian Peninsular Railway (GIPR) introduced its own Punjab Mail, running from Mumbai Victoria Terminus (now Chhatrapati Shivaji Maharaj Terminus) to Lahore Junction via Peshawar.
-Intriguingly, both trains shared identical numbering (05 UP / 06 DN), a reflection of the independent operations of various railway companies under the British Raj.
-The train used to cover 2492 km in 48 hours until 1928, when Lahore-Peshawar service was strictly made for Bombay based Punjab Mail & Northern Express(Later renamed Frontier Mail).
-Legendary freedom fighters like Lala Lajpat Rai, Bengali writer Balaichand Mukhopadhyay alias freedom fighter Sripati Samanta, Rash Behari Bose, Bipin Behari Ganguly, like personalities used this train to travel between Bengal & Punjab.
+Both trains shared identical numbering (05 UP / 06 DN), a reflection of the independent operations of various railway companies under the British Raj.